Ezekiel Elliott: 2018 season

-In the first two games of the season, Elliott recorded a rushing touchdown in both games against the Carolina Panthers and New York Giants.
-During a Week 3 24–13 road loss to the Seattle Seahawks, he rushed for 127 yards.
-In the next game against the Detroit Lions, he had 152 rushing yards along with four receptions for 88 yards and a touchdown in a 26–24 victory.
-During Week 6, he ran for 106 yards and a touchdown against the Jacksonville Jaguars.
-With his only score, Elliott became the 12th Cowboy to reach 25 touchdowns on the ground as well as the fastest to do so, three games faster than Emmitt Smith.
-During a Week 10 27–20 road victory, Elliott scored twice, racking up 151 rushing yards and 36 receiving yards against the reigning Super Bowl champions, the Philadelphia Eagles.
+In the first two games of the season, Elliott recorded a rushing touchdown in both games against the Carolina Panthers and Giants.
+During a Week 3 24–13 road loss to the Seahawks, he rushed for 127 yards.
+In the next game against the Lions, Elliott had 25 carries for 152 yards to go along with four receptions for 88 yards and a touchdown during the narrow 26–24 victory.
+During a Week 6 40–7 victory over the Jacksonville Jaguars, he ran for 106 yards and a touchdown, becoming the 12th Cowboy to reach 25 touchdowns on the ground as well as the fastest to do so, three games faster than Emmitt Smith.
+During a Week 10 27–20 road victory over the Eagles, Elliott had 187 scrimmage yards and two touchdowns (one rushing, one receiving).
 He broke 150 yards rushing for the fifth time in his career, surpassing DeMarco Murray for third-most in franchise history.
-In the next game, he recorded 201 scrimmage yards and a touchdown against the Atlanta Falcons, his fourth game over 200, tying with DeMarco Murray and Emmitt Smith for most in franchise history.
-Elliott continued his success, with 121 yards and a score on the run against the Washington Redskins on Thanksgiving, eclipsing 1,000 yards on the year, the second time of his career, tied for third (along with DeMarco Murray & Calvin Hill) most in Cowboys' history.
-In a narrow Week 13 13–10 road victory over the New Orleans Saints on Thursday Night Football, Elliott recorded 136 scrimmage yards and a receiving touchdown.
+In the next game against the Atlanta Falcons, Elliott recorded 201 scrimmage yards and a touchdown during the 22–19 road victory, his fourth game over 200, tying him with DeMarco Murray and Emmitt Smith for most in franchise history.
+Elliott continued his success the following week against the Redskins, recording 26 carries for 121 yards and a touchdown in the 31–26 victory, eclipsing 1,000 yards on the year, the second time of his career, tied for third (along with DeMarco Murray and Calvin Hill) most in Cowboys' history.
+During a narrow Week 13 13–10 road victory over the New Orleans Saints on Thursday Night Football, Elliott recorded 136 scrimmage yards and a receiving touchdown.

-Elliott finished the 2018 season with 1,434 rushing yards and six touchdowns to go along with 77 receptions for 567 yards and three touchdowns in 15 games and starts.
+Elliott finished the 2018 season with 304 carries for 1,434 yards and six touchdowns to go along with 77 receptions for 567 yards and three touchdowns in 15 games and starts.
 He won the rushing title for the second time in three seasons.
 Elliott earned a second Pro Bowl nomination for his 2018 season.

-The Cowboys finished atop the NFC East and made the playoffs as the #4-seed for the NFC Playoffs.
-In the 2019 NFC Wild Card Round against the Seattle Seahawks, Elliott rushed 26 times for 137 yards and a touchdown in the 24–22 victory.
-In the Divisional Round against the Los Angeles Rams, he had 20 carries for 47 yards and a touchdown in the 30–22 loss.
-He was ranked 18th by his fellow players on the NFL Top 100 Players of 2019.
+The Cowboys finished atop the NFC East with a 10–6 and made the playoffs as the #4-seed for the NFC Playoffs.
+In the Wild Card Round against the Seattle Seahawks, Elliott rushed 26 times for 137 yards and a touchdown during the narrow 24–22 victory.
+In the Divisional Round against the Los Angeles Rams, he had 20 carries for 47 yards and a touchdown during the 30–22 road loss.
+Elliott was ranked 18th by his fellow players on the NFL Top 100 Players of 2019.

 2019 season

 On April 17, 2019, the Cowboys picked up the fifth-year option on Elliott's contract.
-However, Elliott began holding out during training camp, demanding a contract extension.
+However, he began holding out during training camp, demanding a contract extension.
 On September 4, Elliott signed a six-year extension with the Cowboys worth $90 million, with $50 million guaranteed, keeping him under contract through the 2026 season.